yatsu/bestmix/README.md

 * Getting OAuth2 token and refreshing it behind the scenes
 * Storing authorized token in Keychain
 * Parsing JSON response
-* Importing JSON ojbjects into Core Data as local cache
+* Importing JSON objects into Core Data as local cache
 * Pagination and incremental loading
 * HTTP caching
 * Checking reachability and display object cache if it is offline